sorellabs/spice/README.md

     node> var spice = require('spice')

-If you **really** want to suffer with old and terrible module/no-module formats, you can run `make dist` yourself:
+If you **really** want to suffer with old and terrible module/no-module formats, you can run `make bundle` yourself:

     $ git clone git://github.com/killdream/spice
     $ cd spice